LIPS-scheme/lips/REFERENCE.md

 ```
 (prototype? obj)

-Function check if value is JavaScript Object prototype.
+Predicate that tests if value is a valid JavaScript prototype,
+i.e. calling (new) with it will not throw '<x> is not a constructor'.
 ```

 ## qsort
 ```
 (qsort list predicate)

-Sort the list using quick sort alorithm according to predicate.
+Sorts the list using the quick sort algorithm according to predicate.
 ```

 ## quoted-symbol?
 ```
 (quoted-symbol? code)

-Helper function that test if value is quoted symbol.
+Helper function that tests if value is a quoted symbol.
 To be used in macros
 that pass literal code that is transformed by parser.

 usage: